 Besides providing access for users to high magnetic fields, there exists as well a dedicated in-house research program at the HLD.
-In concert with several other research groups of the HZDR, the research program of the HLD is focused on investigations of novel strongly correlated electron systems, latest inorganic and organic superconducting and magnetic materials, (magnetically) doped semiconductors, nanostructures, and, in particular, such materials which comprise several of these properties and gain much interest due to fundamental scientific and applied technological reasons.
+In concert with several other research groups of the HZDR, the research program of the HLD is focused on investigations of novel strongly correlated electron systems, latest superconducting and magnetic materials, (magnetically) doped semiconductors, nanostructures, and, in particular, such materials which comprise several of these properties and gain much interest due to fundamental scientific and applied technological reasons.
 On the following research fields, recognized in-house research attracts international attention:

 - reconnaissance of the electronic structure of novel materials, in particular based on the observation of magnetic quantum oscillations;

 - investigations of the properties of magnetic and superconducting materials;

 - studies of phase transitions in high magnetic fields and determination of field-induced phases;

 - resonance experiments in energy scales not yet accessible, i.e., at very high magnetic fields and using high laser-light intensities making use of the infrared radiation produced in the free-electron lasers at ELBE;

 - establishing the HLD to a world-leading user facility for experiments and applications in very high magnetic fields.

 A HLD research result made it around the world: Scientists from the HLD and the TU Dresden were able to verify with an intermetallic compound of bismuth and nickel that certain materials actually exhibit the two contrary properties of superconductivity and ferromagnetism at the same time.
 A phenomenon that had only been demonstrated around the globe on a small number of materials and which might provide highly interesting technological opportunities in future.